-Normally, this option should be checked to enable it.
+Normally, this option should be enabled.
 An Internet connection will be made automatically after each timeout, whenever Internet-bound traffic is detected.
-This provides connection on demand and is potentially cost-saving in places in Europe for example where Internet services charge by the minute.
+This provides connection on demand and is potentially cost-saving.

-If disabled, you must connect manually, using the "Connection Status" button on the Router Status screen.
-This manual connection will stay up all the time without time outs.
+If disabled, you must connect manually, using the Connection Status button on the Router Status screen.
+This manual connection will stay up all the time without timeouts.

-Disabling the SPI Firewall
+• Disable SPI Firewall